Undefined Fantastic Object

 Touhou Seirensen ~ Undefined Fantastic Object. (東方星蓮船 ～ Undefined Fantastic Object.) is the twelfth main game of the Touhou Project scrolling shooter series, by dōjin game circle Team Shanghai Alice.
-The game was released at the 76th Comiket on August 15, 2009, and then followed by a retail release on September 11, 2009 at doujinshi stores.
+The game was released at the 76th Comiket on August 15, 2009, and then followed by a retail release on September 11, 2009, at doujinshi stores.
 Undefined Fantastic Object was the first Touhou game to introduce colored power-ups, which reward the player with extra lives, points and bombs when collected, a gameplay mechanic that would be used in multiple games later on in the series.

 Gameplay

 Undefined Fantastic Object is a danmaku game in which the player has to navigate through a total of six stages, killing enemies, dodging their projectiles, and fighting a boss halfway through, and at the end of each stage.
 The player's main method of attack is their shot, but they also have access to a limited number of spell cards (also referred to as bombs), whose exact properties depend on the character and shot type, but all spell cards will clear the screen of bullets, grant the player temporary invulnerability, and deal a large amount of damage.
 Unlike its predecessors Mountain of Faith and Subterranean Animism, bombs are given their own counter, rather than being attached to the player's shot power.
 Undefined Fantastic Object is the only Touhou game in which the player does not lose points when they die or use a spell card.

-The game features three playable characters, Reimu, Marisa, and Sanae, each of whom have two shot types, one which deals high damage, whereas the other has homing projectiles.
+The game features three playable characters, Reimu, Marisa, and Sanae, each of whom have two shot types, one of which deals high damage, whereas the other has homing projectiles.

 Some enemies in Undefined Fantastic Object have color-coded UFOs that circle around them, which will float around the stage when they are killed.
 Some UFOs will flicker, and change their color after a few seconds, though this can be negated if the player is in close proximity to them.
 When the player collects three UFOs of a specific color, a large UFO will appear onscreen, which must be destroyed within ten seconds to grant the player a large point bonus, and extra items, depending on its color.
 Red UFOs will give the player extra lives, green ones will give them extra spell cards, and blue ones will give them extra points.
 If the UFO is not destroyed within the time limit, it will disappear, preventing the player from acquiring its items.